Keeping love from turning into attachment isn’t easy, here are 4 secrets to love unconditionally

 3. Unconditional love is the definition of the acceptance of imperfection

-Unconditional love understands that nothing is perfect, yet that imperfection is perfection.
-Attachment is super critical, judgmental, controlling and serious.
+To love unconditionally means to understand that nothing is perfect, yet that imperfection is perfection.
+Attachment is supercritical, judgmental, controlling and serious.
 If you ever find yourself making decisions for your loved one and or find yourself lecturing them on changing or not meeting the expectations you are or are on the road to suffering.